MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Allows you to set a list of protocols, and for each protocol an associated list of allowed origin patterns, that can launch an external application without prompting the user.
-The trailing separator should not be included when listing the protocol.
-For example, list "skype" instead of "skype:" or "skype://".
+The trailing separator should not be included when listing the protocol and the protocol should be all lower case.
+For example, list "skype" instead of "skype:", "skype://" or "Skype".

 If you configure this policy, a protocol will only be permitted to launch an external application without prompting by policy if: